andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ---

 ## Kill misconceptions:
+* Domain experts don't know best
+* Ubiquitous language needn't be ubiquitous, nor does it have to give us clues
 * There is only one model (that there is only one of anything is a risky view in DDD)
 * There is a blessed team responsible for modelling and "the domain model"
 * The model doesn't need to be explicit in the code
+* The model doesn't need to change once you "find" it

 Also
 * Models have to be in UML (the real one is in the code).